 - It becomes hard to separate a subsite from a multisite setup to act as an individual website.

-- All the subsites have to stay dependent on the website’s super admin to help install, activate, and uninstall plugins even when you wish to test them.
+- All the subsites have to stay dependent on the website’s super admin to help install, activate, and uninstall plugins, even when you wish to test them.

 - You will need to maintain common user roles on the entire setup.
 You cannot create the same user twice for two different websites.

-Requirements for Setting up a WordPress Multisite
+Requirements for Setting Up a WordPress Multisite

 There are two parts I’d like to share in this section.
 It covers the technical requirements and the knowledge you’ll need to work with multisite seamlessly.